 If you run a discussion forum, or allow users to add comments to your pieces, Rbate allows you to add Rmark buttons to individual contributions or contribution threads.
-If one of these provide a purchaser with helpful advice or information, you may receive a donation or a bonus payment.
+If one of these provide a purchaser with helpful advice or information, you may receive a Nod or a bonus payment.
 Because Rbate provides you with a breakdown of income per contribution, you have the option to distribute some of this income to your commenters.
 Further information on Rmarking of user submissions can be found here.

 If instead, a community you organize cooperates to create a normal Help Source, such as a purchase advisor, you should place a normal Rmark button on such sources, and keep your own record of contributing users.
 Rbate can only automatically distribute payments to contributors who are registered Rbate Helpers.

 Rbate pays your earnings monthly in the currency of your choice, as long as your balance exceeds the equivalent of $20.00 USD.
 Recipients who are registered for Australian Goods & Services Tax must choose to be paid in Australian Dollars.

 When Rbate must perform a currency exchange it uses the daily reference rates of the European Central Bank, plus a 5/2% risk spread.